Creating accessible Microsoft Excel documents

 Some text is easier for people to read:

-- When using a text colour other than black, test the colour contrast to make sure it is easy to read (Microsoft recommends the free app Colour Contrast Analyser)
+• When using a text colour other than black, test the colour contrast to make sure it's easy to read (Microsoft recommends the free app Colour Contrast Analyser)

 Colour contrast

-If your spreadsheet has a high level of contrast between text and background, more people can see and use the content.
+If your spreadsheet has a high level of contrast between text and background, more people will be able to see and use the content.
 To find insufficient color contrast, use the Accessibility Checker.

 When using a text colour other than black, test it to make sure it’s easy to read.
 You can use the free app Colour Contrast Analyser.